International Students' Guide

 Your union is more than just a place that sells cheap beer (though they usually do that, too)… students’ unions are organisations run by elected representatives and are responsible for representing your interests.
 Elections for these representatives take place every year.

 Each union is slightly different and offers different services, but most of them follow a similar structure.
 The services they offer can vary from advice to academic representation, to campaigns, clubssocieties, communities, and anything in between!
-Students’ unions exist to make students’ lives better, not just your social experience but your academic experience as well.
+Students’ Unions exist to make students’ lives better, not just your social experience but your academic experience as well.

 Arriving in the UK